 36. Floating Bar

-Definitely one of the coolest things to do in Antigua is to have a drink at the floating bar in Dickenson Bay.
+Definitely one of the coolest places to visit in Antigua is the floating bar in Dickenson Bay.
 To get there grab the red flag on the beach and keep on waving till someone at the bars spots you.
 You will then be picked up by a little dinghy.
 You can of course also swim!
 Getting drunk and watching the sunset from the floating bar is a must do when you visit Antigua.
 So much love for this place!
 The rum punch goes down well here.

 37. Sheer Rocks restaurant

-The Sheer Rocks restaurant must be included in this Antigua travel blog.
-Probably one of the most amazing pool views on the island and one of the best things to do in Antigua if you like to get amazing Instagram pictures.
+The Sheer Rocks restaurant must be included in this Antigua travel guide.
+Probably one of the most amazing pool views on the island and amazing places to take pictures for Instagram.